 Competitors will be required to jump over one round and only the performance of the rider will be assessed by the judge.
 The class will not be decided on jumping faults or time as in a show jumping class.

-Animals which have officially represented Ireland in FEI Team competitions and those graded ‘A’ before 28 April with SJI will not be eligible for either section.
+Animals which have officially represented Ireland in FEI Team competitions and those graded ‘A’ before 30 April with Show Jumping Ireland will not be eligible for either section.